Fintech for Financial Inclusion: Closing the Gap

 6. Neobanks for the Digitally Savvy

-Neobanks, like Monzo and Chime, are fully online and service customers who conventional banks don't serve.
-They guarantee that even low-income groups may afford banking by eliminating the expense of physical branches and providing more individualized services at reduced prices.
+Neobanks, like Monzo and Chime, are fully online and service customers who conventional banks don't serve they guarantee that even low-income groups may afford banking by eliminating the expense of physical branches and providing more individualized services at reduced prices.

 Challenges in Achieving Financial Inclusion through Fintech